 Extra (paid) features

 Surfshark also offers a few additional features, beyond what we’ve covered above.
-These two features are referred to as “Privacy Beyond VPN” and are available for an additional $.99 per month:
+These features are:

-- HackLock – Get real-time alerts when your emails & passwords are at risk of being hacked.
+- Surfshark Alert – Get real-time alerts when your emails & passwords are at risk of being hacked.

-You may find this package to be useful for a small monthly fee.
-However, there are many different private search engines available that are free.
-There are also identity theft monitoring services, but they can be quite pricey.
+You may find this package to be useful and worth the monthly (added) price.
+However, there are many different private search engines available that are free of charge.
+There are also identity theft protection services, but they can be quite expensive.

-Surfshark is one of the lowest-priced VPNs that still offers a high-quality service.
-This makes it a great value at only $2.49 per month with the two-year plan.
-So your total price is only $59.76 for a two-year subscription, which is surprisingly cheap.
+Surfshark is probably the cheapest VPN that I would still consider to be a high-quality service.
+It is a great value at only $2.49 per month with the two-year plan.
+So your total price is only $59.76 for a two-year subscription.

 Surfshark supports all major payment options: credit cards, PayPal, Google Pay, Amazon Pay, and cryptocurrencies.

 Note: Check out our page on VPN coupons for other deals and discounts.